DenaJGibbon/Gibbon-feature-comparison/README.md

 Acoustic indices are calculated using the ‘Processing features for randomization.R’ R script.

-# SNR calculation
+# SNR calculation on audio data

 SNR calculation is done on sound clips that have an extra 2-s on either side of the call using the ‘SNR Calculation’ R script.

-# Supervised classification and unsupervised clustering
+# Supervised classification and unsupervised clustering of processed data

 Use the ‘Randomization for playbacks.R’ script to randomly divide data for each feature and distance category using a 80/20 split.
 This script